diffbot/docs/docs/kg-search-quickstart.md

 **So why use Diffbot?** It might be easy enough to find data on a few companies manually, but the process of filtering out junk and irrelevant sites becomes mechanically intensive and undeserving of human brain power when researching companies at the scale of 1000s or more.
 We believe in making menial data gathering obsolete.
 With Diffbot, when you search for organizations, you just get organizations.

 **Is your data GDPR friendly?** Absolutely 👍.
-Unlike other data providers, every single property in the Knowledge Graph is fully cited to a publicly available web source.
-We call this [Data Provenance](TBD), and it allows Diffbot Knowledge Graph is to 100% compatible with GDPR and other privacy regulations.
+Unlike other data providers, every single data point in the Knowledge Graph is fully cited to a publicly available web source.
+We call this [Data Provenance](), and it allows Diffbot Knowledge Graph is to 100% compatible with GDPR and other privacy regulations.
 See our [privacy policy](https://www.diffbot.com/privacy/) for more details.

 **What's next —** Try narrowing your results even more by `locations` or `nbEmployeesMin` (minimum # of employees), or start a completely fresh search by industry.